 And I remember after many games Montrezl would spend 20 minutes signing autographs for kids and making a little time for each of them.
-The person that sent me the photo below last season said “He signed autographs until they made him get on the bus”
+Had a friend who attended a road game say “He signed autographs until they made him get on the bus”

 I also remember 2 years ago when a 9 year old Louisville boy Cruz Colvin was fighting long odds for a bone marrow match.
 The Louisville third graders family and friends were recruiting the public to be potential donors.
 When Montrezl got word of this in the local news he took the time to visit Cruz and also took the time to join the National Bone Marrow Registry.